-And I am only touching the tip of the iceberg.
-As you know, at The Atlantic, the research department, headed up by the legendary Yvonne.
-We all know because we’ve heard it in my transcripts and every woman I talked to now knows two other women.
+And I am only touching the tip of the iceberg.… We all know because we’ve heard it in my transcripts and every woman I talked to now knows two other women.
 But we can’t reveal that.
 If the women won’t come forward, they won’t come forward.
 So we know that the stories that are out there are just a sliver of the reality of what Trump has done to women.
 It is astonishing.

 Pope: Do you think people’s views towards the body of evidence here will change if he is voted out of office?
 Do you think that there could be criminal cases?
 Do you think it’s going to be any different?